emilwallner/Emil-Wallner-LinkedIn-Resume/README.md

 #### Computer Science, [42](https://www.42.fr/)
 ##### (2016 - 2019) | Paris

-42 is a private, nonprofit and tuition-free computer programming school created and funded by French billionaire Xavier Niel. ' My God is 42 impressive.
+42 is a private, nonprofit and tuition-free computer programming school created and funded by French billionaire Xavier Niel.

+*' My God is 42 impressive.
 This is not another programming bootcamp.
-It's another MIT.', Paul Graham.
+It's another MIT.'*, Paul Graham.

 ---